CITE: Evaluating Threats

 To delete a user, follow these steps:

-3. Select the users to be deleted and click on the Trash Can Icon next to the user.
+- Select the users to delete and click the Trash Can next to the user.

 Glossary

-The following glossary provides a brief definition of key terms and concepts as they are used in the context of the CITE application.
+This glossary defines key terms and concepts used in the CITE application.

-5. CITE Report: Recollects all user's responses into a single printable page version, for user to reference or keep for their records.
+CITE Report: Recollects all user responses into a single printable page version for users to reference or keep for their records.

-7. Evaluation: Defines the scoring model used, as well as the moves and teams who will be participating in the exercise.
+Evaluation: Defines the scoring model used, as well as the moves and teams who will participate in the exercise.

-8. Modifiers: If enabled, this value is used in calculating the Scoring Category score.
-Depending on how the equation is written, the modifier can be used to add, subtract, multiply and/or divide within the equation.
+Modifiers: If enabled, the Scoring Category score will use this value in calculations, either to add, subtract, multiply and/or divide within the equation.

-10. Moves: A defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
+Moves: A defined period of time during an exercise in which a series of events occur for users to discuss and assess the current incident severity.

-11. Observer Role: Individuals who are tasked with impartially and objectively monitoring teams during an exercise.
+Observer Role: Individuals who impartially and objectively monitor teams during an exercise.

-13. Scoring Category: Has a defined equation used to calculate the submission score from the categroy scores.
-Additionally, the category has a weight which will multiply the score obtained.
+Scoring Category: Has a defined equation used to calculate the submission score from the category scores.
+Additionally, the category has a weight by which to multiply the score obtained.

-15. Scoring Options: Has a preset value which will be used to calculate the submission score for the Scoring Category it is part of.
+Scoring Options: Has a preset value for calculating the submission score for a given Scoring Category.

-18. Team Types: Types of teams available to be assigned to different teams with similar characteristics during an exercise.
+Team Types: Types of teams available to assign to different teams with similar characteristics during an exercise.